YerayArmas/FullCalculator/README.md

 Introduction
 A Full Calculator all done in PHP.

-As continuing with the list of small projects, a big step forward in the previous calculator :calculator:.
+As continuing with the list of small projects, a big step forward in the previous calculator :calculator: .